-4 CONCLUSIONS
+5 CONCLUSIONS

 We have presented a survey based on 374.5 years of auroral observations.
-Our criteria for defining an extreme auroral event, in terms of how close to the magnetic equator it reaches, generates just 20 nights out of the total of 136966 nights in the interval: this is an occurrence of just 0.0146% of nights.
+Our criteria for defining an extreme auroral event, in terms of how close to the magnetic equator it is observed, generates just 20 nights out of the total of 136966 nights in the interval: this is an occurrence of just 0.0146% of nights.
 We use only data from the Northern Hemisphere in the interest of making the record as homogeneous as possible.
-All these events occur after the Dalton minimum.
-This may be because of poor observation records in the 17^{th} and 18^{th} centuries; however, the quieter solar conditions will also have contributed.
-If we take the interval of good observations to be from just before the start of the Dalton minimum to the present day (17902024.5), the percentage of nights giving events that meet our criterion rises to 0.023% for this interval there is an average of 2.22 reports per night and aurora is seen, at some location, on 48.04% of nights.
+Because of data quality concerns, we restrict detailed attention to after the Dalton minimum.
+The only nights before the Dalton minimum that meet our criterion are 6 August 1768, 19 July 1769, 17 September 1770, 13 November 1784 and 14 November 1789: of these the only Q-D latitudes reached below $\Lambda_M = 30^{\circ}$ are for the 1770 event.
+This is almost certainly in large part because of the relatively poor observation records in the 17^{th} and 18^{th} centuries; however, the quieter solar conditions are likely to have also contributed.
+If we take the interval of good observations to be from just before the start of the Dalton minimum to the present day (1790-2024.5), the percentage of nights giving events that meet our criterion rises to 0.023% for this interval there is an average of 2.22 reports per night and aurora is seen, at some location, on 48.04% of nights.
 These Figures exceed those for recent years.